-The range of options includes Art, Classical Civilisation, Computing, Design & Technology, Drama, French, German, Geography, Greek, History, Italian, Latin, Music, Philosophy & Theology, Sports Science or Spanish.
+The range of options includes Art, Classical Civilisation, Computing, Design & Technology, Drama, French, German, Geography, Greek, History, Italian, Latin, Mandarin (for those with suitable experience), Music, Philosophy & Theology, Sports Science or Spanish.
 Music scholars must study Music GCSE and should consider choosing double music.
 That is, music as a GCSE and music as an additional option in which to schedule as many instrumental lessons as possible.
 Art, Design, Computing and Drama scholars must choose the subject for which they have a scholarship as one of their subject options.

 In addition to their GCSEs, students also participate in regular Divinity classes and Sport along with specialist Floreat lessons that complement our weekly tutorial and student wellbeing programme.
 E and D Block students are also involved in Higher Education and Careers events.
-All students have weekly one-to-one tutorials with their tutor which is an opportunity to discuss the academic, higher education, careers, enrichment and pastoral strands of their lives together.
+All students have weekly one-to-one tutorials with their tutor which is an opportunity to discuss the academic, higher education, careers, enrichment and pastoral strands of their lives.

 N.B.
 While we aim to offer as much choice of subjects as possible, we cannot guarantee to provide a subject if the number of students who choose it is very low.
 If students change their mind after options have been finalised, we will endeavour to accommodate their request but we cannot guarantee that we will be able to make changes.
-No subject changes are allowed after the first Exeat weekend in the Advent term of the E Block year.
+No subject changes are allowed after the first half-term in the Advent term of the E Block year, however, it would be rare for a student to make subject changes after the first Exeat weekend in the Advent term.